 Unlike Revolut, the London based startup allows users to purchase cryptocurrency within the APP.
 In the case of bitcoin, users can even fund their accounts instantly, providing one of the best purchase experiences available today.

-Additionally, Wirex offers access to more cryptocurrencies than Revolut.
-Ether, bitcoin, Litecoin and XRP are available for purchase, exchange, and withdrawal both within the APP and on the debit card.
+Additionally, ether, bitcoin, Litecoin, Waves and XRP are available for purchase, exchange, and withdrawal both within the APP and on the debit card.
 This shouldn’t give you the impression that only crypto is supported.
 Instead, users can buy, store and manage USD, EURO and GBP as well, making Wirex attractive to users not affiliated with crypto as well.

 Crucially, Wirex also offers impressively low fees to customers.
 Exchanging is absolutely free, and so are both crypto and fiat transfers.
 Unlike Revolut, Wirex does not charge for the card delivery either, saving customers $4.99 in comparison.